miller-me/lab-resources/Intros_to_Coding/Best_Practices.md

     ## 2 is less than 3
     ## 3 is equal to 3

-This is a very short and simple script, so comments aren’t 100% necessary, but as scripts get longer and more involved comments will save you, and potentially others, a lot of headaches trying to decipher your work.
+This is a very short and simple script so comments aren’t 100% necessary, and obvious comments can be redundant, but as scripts get longer and more involved comments will save you, and others, a lot of headaches trying to decipher your work.
 Use them liberally.

 #### Try things.